 “You can be gay and not like anal sex at all, and that’s absolutely fine, and you can use the labels of top or bottom, and that’s fine, too,” Birkholz said.
 “There’s nothing wrong with those labels — just don’t apply them to other people because you assume they identify with it.”

 9 DIFFERENT TYPES OF TOPS

-Pride.com wrote a bit of a tongue and cheek article about the types of tops you might run into at a bar.
-The point is that we are as varied in our sexual roles as we are in our gender expression.
+Pride.com wrote a bit of a tongue-in-cheek article about the types of tops you might run into at a bar.
+The point is that we are as varied in our sexual roles as in our gender expression.

 1. The Cocky Top

 This is a man who is blatantly exploiting his top privilege.
 He knows he’s in high demand, so he’s cocky about it (pun intended).
 He is a monster that needs to be stopped.
 Despite your desire to go home with him, you mustn’t.
 That will only make him worse.
 Don’t let his corny pickup lines and sleazy smile get to you.
 You are a magical bottom who deserves a goddamn Warlock to top you.